24anisha/copilot-evaluation-harness/README.md

 ```
 Note each Doc case also has a corresponding code file

-### Installation
-- Copilot Evaluation Harness relies on the plum package
-- Go to https://github.com/24anisha/plum and download the repository. cd into the repo, create a conda environment, and run
-`
-pip install -e .
-`
-.
-- Then open this repository, activate the plum conda environment, and again run
-`
-pip install -r requirements.txt
-`
-.
 ### Accessing the LLM Endpoint
 Our end to end script is currently structured to handle requests to the Anthropic sonnet 3.5 model.
 To send requests to the model,
 set your own api key to `API_KEY` with